loophp/collection/docs/index.rst

 Functions like `array_map()`_, `array_filter()`_ and `array_reduce()`_ are great, but they create new arrays and everything is eagerly done before going to the next step.
-Lazy collection leverages PHP's generators, iterators and yield statements to allow you to work with very large data sets while keeping memory usage as low as possible.
+Lazy collection leverages PHP's generators, iterators, and yield statements to allow you to work with very large data sets while keeping memory usage as low as possible.

 For example, imagine your application needs to process a multi-gigabyte log file while taking advantage of this